 In their press release, the CNIL concluded that transfers to the United States are not sufficiently regulated.
 They refer to the coordinated effort among EU countries to collectively draw consequences of the "Schrems II" judgement of the court of Justice of the European Government.
 It comes a few weeks after a similar statement from the DSB (the Austrian watchdog).

-It’s the second EU country to openly acknowledge the breach of article 44 of the GDPR agreement by Google.
-We believe others will be likely to follow suit.
+It's the second EU country to openly acknowledge the breach of article 44 of the GDPR agreement by Google.
+We believe others will likely follow suit.

-CNIL: Google Analytics is in conflict with GDPR regulation
+CNIL: Google Analytics is in conflict with the GDPR

-While it has taken some time for regulators to act (the investigation is dating back to August 2020), the momentum seems to be in full force now.
+While it has taken some time for regulators to act (the investigation dates back to August 2020), the momentum seems to be in full force now.
 After the DSB published its statement last month, the CNIL broke the news last week.

 In our earlier post (in English), in which we cover the DSB's decision to invalidate the use of Google Analytics, we analyze the root cause of these reactions.